 Though the sense of accomplishment has increased for some during the pandemic, most say they will return to the office, at least sometimes, once it becomes safe to do so (61% of Seattleites and 58% of Portlanders).

 "While some of us have adjusted to working from home full-time, amid all of its distractions, many others continue to complete their essential jobs in their traditional workplace, too," said PEMCO spokesperson Derek Wing.
 "Regardless, there's no doubt the pandemic has affected nearly every aspect of our lives – including our work lives – and people around the Northwest have shown an amazing amount of resilience when it comes to adapting with our changing circumstances."

-For a complete summary of PEMCO's poll results, visit www.pemco.com/poll, where you'll find the responses collected by FBK Research of Seattle in May 2017.
+For a complete summary of PEMCO's proprietary poll results visit www.pemco.com/blog/nw-polls, where you'll find responses collected by FBK Research of Seattle in June 2020.

 About the PEMCO Insurance Northwest Poll

 PEMCO Mutual Insurance commissioned this independent survey, conducted by FBK Research of Seattle, that asked Washington and Oregon residents questions about driving habits and attitudes toward current Northwest issues.
 The sample size, 578 respondents in Washington and 427 in Oregon, yields an accuracy of +/- 4.2 and 4.8% respectively at the 95% confidence level.
 In other words, if this study were conducted 100 times, in 95 instances the data will not vary by more than the associated error range.